Leksat/dart-exportable/README.md

   declarations, etc. Should be initialized once on the first call.
 * Provide more information/examples in the README.
 * Describe annotation difference of Dart VM and dart2js modes.
+* Should we really annotate an exportable class with @Export(), if it's not supposed to be used as a property of another Exportable class?